samply/bridgehead/README.md

 ### Loading data

 The data accessed by the federated search is held in the Bridgehead in a FHIR store (we use Blaze).

+For an ECDC/EHDS2 installation, you need to provide your data as a table in a CSV (comma-separated value) file and place it in the directory /srv/docker/ecdc/data.

+In order for this new data to be loaded, you will need to proceed as follows:

+- Stop the Bridgehead, see [this section](#starting-and-stopping-your-bridgehead)
+- If you want to read all data in from scratch, remove the Blaze Docker volume: ```docker volume rm bbmri_blaze-data```
+- Remove the lock file: ```sudo rm /srv/docker/ecdc/data/lock```
+- Start the Bridgehead again, see [this section](#starting-and-stopping-your-bridgehead)

+After the restart, the new data will be read into the Bridgehead.
+If you don't remove the Blaze volume, then any data already read in previously will remain there, preserving the date used for statistics.

+The Bridgehead can be started without data, but obviously, any searches run from the Explorer will return zero results for your site if you do that.
+Note that an empty data directory will automatically be inserted on the first start of the Bridgehead if you don't set one up yourself.

+For non-ECDC setups, read on.

 You can load data into this store by using its FHIR API: